 So what is layer panel?
 Layer panel is a feature provided by Adobe that’ll help you with non-destructive editing.
 By non-destructive editing I mean that whatever you do, will not affect the original image.
 So if you have done some creative work on an image and you don’t like it, not an issue, your original image will always stay safe.

 To turn on layer panel, either go to Window>Layer Panel or press F7.

 A typical layer panel looks like figure 5.1.

 5.2 How Does Layer Panel Work?

 That’s an interesting question.
 Its working is very much analogous to a stack of papers.
 Suppose you have a stack of 10 transparent papers.
-Your original work in drawn on the bottommost paper that is not transparent.
+Your original work in drawing on the bottommost paper that is not transparent.
 Now you are looking at the stack from top.
 You try to alter your work but you don’t want to alter the original image.
 So instead you alter the ninth paper from the top.
 Being transparent in nature, the ninth paper only blocks the area where you have made changes.
-So the rest of the area where no work is done, we can easily see the original work, but the area where we made changes, we see the changes that we made as it hide the original work.
+So the rest of the area where no work is done, we can easily see the original work, but the area where we made changes, we see the changes that we made as it hides the original work.